terbed/devblog/README.md

 # Added features to the forked repo

 - [x] Ko-Fi Social Icon option for donation
+- [x] Added Resume page
 - [ ] Left margin note module in PostLayout

-- [ ] Multicolor option: Change the primary color of the site from pink to neon green
+- [ ] Multicolor option: Change the primary color of the site from pink to green

 # Forked Content: